-- i) In the restated Ind AS summary statements that include the foreign operation and the reporting entity, such exchange differences are recognised initially in OCI.
-These exchange differences are reclassified from equity to profit or loss on disposal of the net investment. - ii) Tax charges and credits attributable to exchange differences on those monetary items are also recorded in OCI.
+i) In the restated Ind AS summary statements that include the foreign operation and the reporting entity, such exchange differences are recognised initially in OCI.
+These exchange differences are reclassified from equity to profit or loss on disposal of the net investment.

+Notes to financial statements for the year ended March 31, 2024 ii) Tax charges and credits attributable to exchange differences on those monetary items are also recorded in OCI